France–Lebanon relations: Early Relations

+The Mutasarrifate era, coinciding with the Nahda period, was characterized by the spread of Lebanese national consciousness, science and culture among the Lebanese, for many reasons, including: the spread of missions and schools in numerous villages, towns and cities, and the opening of two large universities that are still among the oldest and most prestigious universities in the Middle East: the Syrian Evangelical College, which became the American University of Beirut, and Saint Joseph University.

-French Colonialism
+French Mandate

 In 1920, soon after the end of World War I, the League of Nations mandated that Lebanon would be administered by France after the Partition of the Ottoman Empire.
-Lebanon officially became part of the French colonial empire, as part of the French Mandate for Syria and Lebanon, and was administered from Damascus.
+Lebanon officially became part of the French empire, as part of the French Mandate for Syria and Lebanon, and was administered from Beirut.
+Lebanon was not a “colony” of France.
+Rather, it was part of and administered by France.
+Lebanese people could ask for French citizenship and were treated as equal to French nationals.
 From November 1929 to November 1931, Charles de Gaulle was posted as General Staff of the Levant Troops in Beirut.

 During World War II, Lebanon was initially administered by Vichy France.
 By 1942, the territory came under Free France.
-In August of that same year, General De Gaulle returned to Lebanon, to meet with the occupying British forces who had entered the territory to prevent German advances into the Levant.
+In August of that same year, General De Gaulle returned to Lebanon to meet with the occupying British forces who had entered the territory to prevent German advances into the Levant.
 In March 1943, using the 1932 census, France distributed seats in the Lebanese parliament on a ratio of six-to-five in favor of Christians.
 This was later extended to other public offices.
 The president was to be a Maronite Christian, the prime minister a Sunni Muslim, and the Speaker of the Chamber of Deputies a Shia Muslim.
 In January 1944, France agreed to transfer power to the Lebanese government, thus granting the territory independence.